tarun29061990/Ember_FB/README.txt

 I hosted this app on  http://minifb.comuv.com/   ... check it out.. :D :D

-Right Now working on Ember and facebook api ... will update this app soon... :D
+Right Now working on Ember.js and facebook api ... will update this app soon... :D